trixi-framework/TrixiParticles.jl/docs/src/overview.md

 # Overview
+The actual API reference is not listed on a single page, like in most Julia packages, but instead is split into multiple sections that follow a similar structure as the code files themselves.
+In these sections, API docs are combined with explanations of the theoretical background of these methods.

 The following page gives a rough overview of important parts of the code.

 ## Program flow

 To initiate a simulation, the goal is to solve an ordinary differential equation, for example, by employing the time integration schemes provided by OrdinaryDiffEq.jl.
 These schemes are then utilized to integrate ``\mathrm{d}u/\mathrm{d}t`` and ``\mathrm{d}v/\mathrm{d}t``, where ``u`` represents the particles' positions and ``v`` their properties such as velocity and density.
 During a single time step or an intermediate step of the time integration scheme, the functions